dsarrut/gate-exercices/ex1.md

 ### Step 2

 Change the number of simulated particles (primaries Events).
-What are the changes regarding the results ?
+What are the changes regarding the results?
 Comment the computing time, the uncertainties.
 Analyze a bit deeper the ```gamma-stat.txt``` file, what can be said about the Events/Tracks/Steps ?
 How to estimate the number of particles needed to reach 1% uncertainty in a given region of interest ?

 ### Step 3